-- 1. The following residency requirement applies to degrees and certificates granted by NorthWest Arkansas Community College: - a.
-Completion of at least 15 credit hours from NWACC is required for an associate degree or technical certificate.

-- b.
-Completion of at least 7 hours from NWACC are required for a certificate of proficiency. - 2.
+- The following residency requirement applies to degrees and certificates granted by NorthWest Arkansas Community College: - a.
+Completion of at least 15 credit hours from NWACC is required for an associate degree or technical certificate. - b.
+Completion of at least 25% of requirements, from NWACC, is required for a certificate of proficiency. - 2.
 Presentation of a cumulative grade point average of 2.0 out of a possible 4.0.
-A student may repeat a course as often as he/she wishes, but no course will be counted more than once for graduation. - 3.
-Settlement of all financial obligations to satisfy the Business Office.
+A student may repeat a course as often as he/she wishes, but no course will be counted more than once for graduation. - Settlement of all financial obligations to satisfy the Business Office.